 Located under the orange tent behind the centerfield bleachers on Eutaw Street is Boog's BBQ.
 During many Orioles home games, Boog Powell, the former All-Star first baseman, can be found signing autographs and serving up some of Maryland's finest barbecue beef, pork, and turkey.
 Boog's BBQ is also served in the All-Star Café on the Oriole Park Club Level.

 The Orioles Box Office is located at the north end of the Warehouse by Gate H. Normal Box Office hours are from 9:00 a.m. to 5:00 p.m. from Monday - Saturday, and 12:00 p.m. to 5:00 p.m. on Sunday (extended hours on game days).
 Fans can purchase single game tickets, parking passes for future games, tour tickets, and gift certificates at our Box Office windows.
-Season Plan Members can also process ticket exchanges and purchase additional single game tickets at their discounted Season Plan Member pricing by showing their Orange Carpet Card.
+Season Plan Members can also process ticket exchanges and purchase additional single game tickets at their discounted Season Plan Member pricing by showing their Orange Carpet Card in the MLB Ballpark app.
 Children two years of age and younger do not require a ticket.

 The Breezeway is the area just outside Gate A that allows fans to walk under the south end of the Warehouse toward the MARC Trains and the Light Rail.
 It is also a designated drop-off/pick-up point for handicapped and/or elderly fans.